-Students and professionals who have been working as photographers for less than five years can submit a series of up to five portraits for the Rabo Photographic Portrait Talent prize.
+Students and professionals who have been working as photographers for less than five years can submit a series with a minimum of three up to five portraits for the Rabo Photographic Portrait Talent prize.

 In accordance with the AVG (GDPR) and any subsequent reiteration of that legislation, Dutch National Portrait Gallery will hold all personal data securely.
 It will only be used in the process of administering the Portrait Prize in the exercise of the Gallery’s task and communication, and data will not be transferred to any third party.

-Philippien Noordam (Head of Art Affairs, Ministry of Foreign Affairs)
+Philippien Noordam (Senior Art Advisor/Curator at the Ministry of Foreign Affairs)

 Robin de Puy (Winner Rabo Photographic Portrait Prize 2019)

 The submission period was from May 1st to June 15th 2020.